Buffalo Chicken Stuffed Spaghetti Squash

 Freeze Leftovers: Allow the leftovers to cool to room temperature, then transfer to a freezer safe container or bag, squeezing out as much air as possible.
 Freeze for 2-3 months.
 Allow it to defrost in the refrigerator overnight, then reheat and enjoy.

-For a creamier sauce: If you wanted a thicker sauce, mix in 1 Tablespoon of potato flakes (for Whole30) or 1/4 teaspoon xanthan gum (for Keto or Whole30) as it simmers.
-Both are thickening agents.
+For a creamier sauce: If you want a thicker sauce, whisk 1 tablespoon of potato flakes or cornstarch slurry into the sauce as it cooks.

 Nutrition